What is equity release?

 Contact our Equity Release Solicitors, Sheffield, Rotherham, Barnsley, Wakefield, Derbyshire, Huddersfield, Leeds & London

 At Wilford Smith, we have a wealth of experience in the area of residential property.
 As a firm offering a full legal service we are able to liaise easily with others within our firm with relevant expertise in other areas of law, such as the staff in our Estate Planning Team, ensuring that your equity release plan goes as smoothly as possible.
 We are based in Sheffield and London, and serve clients across England and Wales.
+Find out more information on our fees here.

 Contact our specialist Residential Conveyancing Team on 01709 828 044 today to find out how we can help with your equity release.